slatedocs/slate/src/index.html.md

 allows for the following changes to be made on our side:

  - An endpoint resource might return new fields, e.g. `{"foo": "bar"}` might be `{"foo": "bar", "baz": 123}` tomorrow
- - An endpoint might accept new optional data
+ - An endpoint might accept new optional data or parameters
  - An endpoint might ignore previously required data while providing same functionality